DylanEHolland/pykgr.old/README.md

 would allow you to install vim like so

-`python -m pykgr --init --build-toolchain -p mypackages.recipes.hello.Hello`
+`python -m pykgr -p mypackages.recipes.hello.Hello`

 It can also be used in code, like this